Outdoor dining and footpath trading

 You can upload this information, when completing your outdoor dining form online.

 There is no cost to businesses

-There will also be no cost for a planning permit application fee to Council associated with permits for liquor licencing extensions within outdoor dining areas.
+There will also be no cost for a planning permit application fee associated with permits for liquor licensing extensions within outdoor dining areas.

-Additionally, Council will cover the cost of Public Liability coverage for those not insured for this activity, until further notice.
+Additionally, City of Ballarat will cover the cost of public liability coverage for those not insured for this activity, until further notice.

-Permits are not transferable.
-You will need to submit a new application if there is a Change of Licensee.
+You will need to submit a new application if there is a change of licensee.

 All additional Victorian Government advice regarding outdoor trading requirements for the hospitality sector must also be strictly followed.

 Which hospitality businesses will be able to start/expand their outdoor dining offer?

 We are helping all Ballarat hospitality businesses to trade safely.